 Forest honey is a natural product that is elaborated in the stomach of bees from the nectar of numerous flowers and from the mielatos of the trees of the forest.
-In the forests of Spain abound: chestnut trees, holm oaks, lavender, oaks, rosemary, thyme … Therefore, it is a thousand flowers honey, but with the peculiarity, that they are of flowers that are in the forest.
+A honey that is not so sweet and very rich in minerals, which you will love!

 This honey has a dark color, almost black when the honey is liquid.
 When crystallized, it acquires brown or greyish brown shades.